IoannisKaragiannis/LinearAlgebra/README.md

 - IDE: Eclipse.
 The instructions I provide in [wiki](https://github.com/IoannisKaragiannis/LinearAlgebra/wiki) are meant for Eclipse.
 You should figure out yourselves how to apply these instructions on different IDEs.

-## LOG FILE

-Assuming you are using Linux, an error-log file will be stored under the /tmp/LinearAlgebra/ directory.
-This will be helpful to detect bugs in your code related to *LinearAlgebra* lib.
-If you are working on an OS other than Linux the functions within *mylog.h* file will not work.
-As I haven't tested this library on Windows or Mac OS, I cannot guarantee anything.

 ## AUTHORS

 * **Ioannis Karagiannis**